 Friday Fun Fact – Round Robin origins

-In telecommunications, Round Robin can be used to evenly distribute the number of calls, avoiding one person to constantly have to answer the calls.
+In telecommunications, Round Robin can be used to evenly distribute the number of calls, avoiding one person constantly having to answer the calls.
 Cool right?

-Long live online petitions, long live the Internet!
+Long live online petitions, and long live the Internet!

 Pssst!
-Do like the little guys in pictures?
-Have a look at OverlySimplified youtube channel.
+Do you like the little guys in the pictures?
+Have a look at the OverlySimplified youtube channel.